-The SMART+ Accreditation is valid for a period of three years.
+Accreditation is valid for a period of three years for SMART programs and five years for SMART + Premium programs.
 The accreditation period begins on the day the decision is communicated to you.

 What kind of support will be available during this time?